apache/beam/templates/README.md

 The Dataflow Flex templates require your Java project to be built into an Uber JAR file.

-Go to the Beam folder:
+Navigate to the Beam folder:

 ```
 cd /path/to/beam